-Inflammation or entrapment of the sciatic nerve can lead to sciatic pain radiating down the outside of the leg to the feet.
+Inflammation or entrapment of the sciatic nerve can lead to sciatic pain.
+This pain can radiate down the outside of your leg to the feet.

-Many times I have seen pregnancy exacerbate a prior back or pelvic injury.
-This is due to anatomic (weight) and physiologic (hormonal) changes to the pelvis in preparation for childbirth.
+Many times I have seen pregnancy stir up a prior back or pelvic injury.
+This is due to the anatomic and physiologic changes that occur during pregnancy to prepare the pelvis for childbirth.

 8. Fetal Position Near Term

-Back discomfort may also occur if the fetal position is posterior (face up).
+Back discomfort may be worse if the fetus is in the posterior position (face up).

 9. Prior Deliveries

-Women who have had one or more deliveries may experience more sciatic or low back pain.
-The use of a maternity support belt can help women with this form of discomfort.
+Women who have had one or more deliveries may experience more sciatica or low back pain.

-The belt helps redistribute pregnancy weight to alleviate back strain.
+Maternity belts help redistribute pregnancy weight to alleviate low back pain and sciatic pain.